steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 ![Napoli_Age_Squad_Chart](Napoli_Age_Squad_Chart.png)

-As we can see there's a troubling distribution here.
+As we can see, there's a troubling distribution here.
 Napoli have a high proprtion of players just about to exit their peak or past their peak with a siginifant share of league minutes.
-From just an eye ball I can see regular starters like Koulibaly, Di Lorenzo very much on the 'wrong side of 30'.
+From just an eye ball I can see regular starters like Koulibaly, Di Lorenzo are very much on the 'wrong side of 30'.
 However we cant just take this data in isolation as there are obvious limitations a few are:

 - We need to get the age profile of the league for a true comparison
 - We are not including longetivity as a variable.
 Wherein some players simply just last longer at the elite level than others